20mph Speed Limit

 Implementation

-Using local knowledge, Aberdeen City Council will be proposing a permanent TRO on every road where it is clear a 20mph speed limit is appropriate.
+A permanent SLO was used to promote the speed limit on roads where it is clear a 20mph speed limit is appropriate.

-Certain other roads have been found to meet the place criteria, or link sections of roads that meets place criteria, thereby encouraging a more consistent reduction in speed across a wider area, however, introducing 20mph speed limit on such roads is likely to be more challenging; that is to say, a speed limit should be self-explaining and seek to reinforce people’s assessment of what is a safe speed to travel.
-For such roads, Officers propose that the 20mph speed limit is promoted using a TTRO.
+Certain other roads were found to meet the place criteria, or link sections of roads that meets place criteria, thereby encouraging a more consistent reduction in speed across a wider area.
+However, introducing 20mph speed limit on such roads is likely to be more challenging as a speed limit should be self-explaining and seek to reinforce people’s assessment of what is a safe speed to travel.
+For such roads, the 20mph speed limit was promoted using a TSLO.

-The use of a TTRO on the roads with the characteristics stated above will give the residents time to experience the speed reduction, whilst giving Officers the opportunity to monitor the compliance and practicality of the 20mph speed limit.
+The use of a TSLO on the roads with the characteristics stated above will give the residents time to experience the speed limit reduction, whilst giving council officers the opportunity to monitor the compliance and practicality of the 20mph speed limit.

 Implementation will be done using traffic signs and road markings.
 No traffic calming measures are proposed within the initial scheme.